-The public health insurance funds provide a wide range of benefits.
-Financial cover is provided, for example, in the case of an illness or for self-employed women when giving birth.
+Public health insurance funds provide a wide range of benefits.
+Financial cover is provided, for example, for illness or for self-employed women when giving birth.
 In general, the insured person does not directly have to pay for medical services.
-However, certain co-payments are imposed, such as for obtaining a medicinal product, the so-called "prescription-fee" of about EUR5 (about US\$7).
-At the beginning of 2008, a cap will be introduced, so that no person will pay more then 2% of his net-income for the prescription fee.
+However, certain co-payments are imposed, such as for obtaining a medicinal product, the so-called "prescription fee" of about EUR5 (about US\$7.15).
+In January 2008 a cap was introduced, so that no person will pay more then 2% of his net income for the prescription fee.

-In 2005, the "e-card" was introduced.
-Only persons with an ecard are entitled to receive medical services paid for by the social institutions.
-Each insured person must pay EUR10 (about US\$13) per year for the e-card.
+Since 2005, only persons with an e-card are entitled to receive medical services paid for by social institutions.
+Each insured person must pay EUR10 (about US\$14.30) per year for the e-card.